hapax/hapax.github.io/assets/bh-kids.md

 In this post, I'll provide a streamlined, scandalously heuristic approach, similar in spirit to the way the Hawking temperature can be motivated by considering virtual particles near the horizon.
-Without dimensional analysis, we'll throw around equations with sneaky abandon, starting with the Schwarzschild radius and ending with the mysterious Bekenstein-Hawking entropy.
+Without resorting to dimensional analysis, we can throw around equations with sneaky abandon, starting with the Schwarzschild radius and ending with the mysterious Bekenstein-Hawking entropy.

-#### System size

-Suppose the black hole has mass $M$.
+#### Sizing up a black hole

+Suppose a star of mass $M$ runs out of nuclear fuel and collapses to form a black hole.
+How big is it?
-A running theme will be different ways of estimating the energy stored in the black hole, and to start with, we invoke the [most famous formula in physics](https://hapax.github.io/physics/mathematics/hacks/emcc/):
+A running theme in this post will be different ways of estimating the energy stored in the black hole, and to start with, we invoke the [most famous formula in physics](https://hapax.github.io/physics/mathematics/hacks/emcc/):